 There’s a valid reason that most people who are committed to ensuring that they are fit enough to enjoy long rounds of golf will indulge in a fitness regimen.

-In this section, we will cover some of the benefits to golf workouts and how they can help you out with your golf game.
+In this section, we will cover some of the benefits to golf workouts and golf strength training and how they can help you out with your golf game.

 With better balance, core strength, and weight distribution, you will improve your golf swing.